-Every Friday we post ways you can contribute to making our region a greener place, including events, community science projects, jobs, internships, scholarships, volunteer opportunities, and direct actions.
+Every Friday, we post ways that you can contribute to making our region a greener place, including events, community science projects, jobs, internships, scholarships, volunteer opportunities, and direct actions.

 If you have something you would like included in the next round-up, please email Chris at email@example.com.

 Consider making a one time donation or joining our Super Species Squad of recurring donors to help support this work!

 BIPOC Experiences on Colorado Public Lands